If you’re selling on Amazon, you may experience counterfeit issues or situations where your product content is changed

 Amazon Brand Registry Eligibility & Application Requirements

 Amazon has a unique set of Brand Registry eligibility and application requirements.
 To see if you meet the eligibility requirements of Amazon brand registry application, keep reading.

-To be eligible for Amazon Brand Registry.
+To be eligible for an Amazon Brand Registry.
 Amazon will ask for your registered Trademark Number as well as one form of social media.
 Your brand must have an active registered trademark in each country where you wish to enroll.

 The trademark for your brand must be in the form of a text-based mark or an image-based mark with words, letters, or numbers.
 Depending on where your trademark is registered, eligible trademarks can have different classifications based on their issuing trademark office.

 Below are examples of trademarks that Amazon is currently accepting for enrollment:

-Pro-Tip: Amazon is currently only accept trademarks that have been issued by government trademark offices in the United States, Brazil, Canada, Mexico, Australia, India, Japan, France, Germany, Italy, Spain, the United Kingdom, and the European Union, Turkey, and the United Arab Emirates..
+Pro-Tip: Amazon currently only accepts trademarks that have been issued by government trademark offices in the United States, Brazil, Canada, Mexico, Australia, India, Japan, France, Germany, Italy, Spain, the United Kingdom, and the European Union, Turkey, and the United Arab Emirates..

 Step 2: Sign into Amazon Brand Registry

-If you meet the eligibility requirements, the next step is to sign into Brand Registry.
+If you meet the eligibility requirements, the next step is to sign into Amazon Seller Brand Registry.
 If you are a Vendor or Seller on Amazon, use your Vendor or Seller Central credentials to sign in.

-Using the same username and password will enable you to access Brand Registry features and benefits that are linked to Vendor and Seller services.
+Using the same username and password will enable you to access the features and benefits of Amazon Brand Registry that are linked to Vendor and Seller services.
 If you don’t yet have an Amazon account, you can create one for free here.

 Step 3: Enroll your brand

-To enroll a brand, you will need to provide the following information:
+To qualify for an Amazon Brand registration, you will need to provide the following information: